MicrosoftDocs/customer-voice/fp-docs/send-survey-microsoft-flow.md

 3. Select **Configure Flow**.

-4. Select a built-in template, or create a flow from scratch.
-For more information, see [Create a flow from a template in Microsoft Flow](https://docs.microsoft.com/en-us/flow/get-started-logic-template).
+4. To configure a built-in flow, select a template.
+For information on creating a flow from a template, see [Create a flow from a template in Microsoft Flow](https://docs.microsoft.com/en-us/flow/get-started-logic-template).

+5. To create a flow from scratch, select **Create from blank**.
+For information on creating a flow from scratch, see [Create a flow in Microsoft Flow](https://docs.microsoft.com/en-us/flow/get-started-logic-flow).

 > [!NOTE]
 > While configuring a flow, the template page might display duplicate templates.
 To resolve this issue, navigate out of the **Send Survey** tab, and then come back to create the flow again.